top of page

 Set in New York, this fast-paced play provides a funny yet razor-sharp look at racism in America.
 It covers xenophobia and White nationalism during Trump’s era while seeking to create fundamental shifts in blinkered worldviews.

-Mabruka’s Lament tells the story of a young Yazidi woman trying to follow her dreams while all around her family and community expectations hem her in.
+Mabruka’s Lament tells the story of a young Ezidi woman trying to follow her dreams while all around her family and community expectations hem her in.
 One day she meets a mysterious man.
 While they fall for each other, she also learns some disturbing truths.

 Screenshot 2023-10-30 at 11.52.07.jpg